elianaddo/detection/README.md

 If you wish to integrate another model into the project, follow these steps:

 1. Clone this repository.
 2. Add the project of the new model to the `projects` folder.
 3. Create an 'api.py' for your new model.
 That 'api.py' must be able to run a video frame by frame and it needs to return the following values:
    - Confidence
-     - Bounding Boxes
+   - Bounding box
    - Class ids

+    ```python
+    def drawboundingboxes(frame, totalFrames):
+        # your code goes here
+        return ids, confid, boxes
+    ```

-4. Create a function in the main class for your new model with the following structure:
+5. Create a function in the main class for your new model with the following structure:

     ``` python
     def _execNewModel(videopath, c1, c2, r, confidence, norma):
     CFG["confidence"] = confidence
     execute_detection(videopath, det2_dboxes, c1, c2, r, norma)
     ```
-5. Add a new flag in the parse function to invoke your model.
+6. Add a new flag in the parse function to invoke your model.
    ```python
    parser.add_argument("--newModel", dest="newModel", action="store_true")
    ```

-6. Update the 'main' function to handle this new flag.
+7. Update the 'main' function to handle this new flag.
     ```python
     if args.newModel:
         _execNewModel(real_path, c1, c2, r, confidence, norma)
     ```

-7. Place the video you want to test in the `projects` folder and run the program with the flags you want:
+8. Place the video you want to test in the `projects` folder and run the program with the flags you want:
     ```
     python main.py --input test_1.mp4 --newModel --confidence 0.4
     ```